 Bone conduction headphones are worn with each “ear piece” resting on your temples.
 The way that they generate audio is by sending vibrations (created by an electrical signal from the headphones) to your cochlea bones.

 Once the vibrations are sent to your cochlea bones, the signal travels through your inner ear, activating the stereocilia – completely bypassing your eardrum.

-The main reason this is important to know before you try a pair is because it will not only change the way you wear them, but also the way your music sounds.
-Since the entire operation relies on creating a vibration in your bones, at louder volumes the vibration tends to surprise first time users.
+The main reason this is important to know before you try a pair is that it will not only change the way you wear them but also the way your music sounds.
+Since the entire operation relies on creating a vibration in your bones, at louder volumes the vibration tends to surprise first-time users.